About

 With the changes wrought by the Industrial Revolution in the late eighteenth century and thereafter, the role of the Society changed and it became little more than a lending library, guarding its possessions but no longer at the forefront of learning.
 But, for a combination of circumstances, it survived, to be re-founded at the turn of the twentieth century but still essentially as a society for its members.
 Although this enabled the Society to survive through the twentieth century, it was not fully living up to its purpose as declared in 1955.
 Now, in the twenty-first century, serious effort is being made to make the Society more accessible to the public.

 People become members because they support the Society’s objective.
 Some become involved in working with and maintaining the collections; acting as guides for visitors is an important role; and there are the administrative roles to be filled.
-The Society employs a caretaker but otherwise everything is done by volunteers.
 Overall management is vested in the Council, whose members are elected by the membership at Annual General Meetings.
 His Grace the tenth Duke of Buccleuch is the Society’s Patron.

 The Society’s home is the Grade II listed building on Broad Street, purpose-built to house the Society’s collections.
 The intent in 1911 was to store and display the holdings, primarily for the benefit of members, and a lecture room provided space for lectures given to members.
 The collections outgrew the space provided.
 Though it was possible to create additional space, the Society again faces the problem that the space is inadequate.
 New accessions now usually number between sixty and eighty items annually and the building is no longer big enough to store, curate and display the entire collection properly.
-Nor is there space for temporary exhibitions.
-To ensure a viable future for the Society, some major changes will be necessary.
+Space is limited for temporary exhibitions and to ensure a viable future for the Society, some major changes will be necessary.

 The Society has adopted a Vision Statement the fundamental basis of which is to improve public access – access in person and by electronic means.
 Part of this vision is the desire that members of the public should be able to visit the museum collections without the need for a guide, to wander at will and return when they want to in the advertised hours.
 How this may be achieved is a matter being addressed by Council.